Andy Hargreaves (academic)

-Andrew Hargreaves (born 13 February 1951) is Visiting Professor at the University of Ottawa and Research Professor at Boston College.
+Andrew Hargreaves (born 13 February 1951) is visiting professor at the University of Ottawa and research professor at Boston College.

+Early life

 Hargreaves grew up in the small Lancashire textile and engineering town of Accrington in England, home to football club Accrington Stanley.
 In 2002, he laid the foundation stone for the new building at his old primary school, Spring Hill Community Primary School, with his former teacher, Mary Hindle.
 The youngest of three brothers, he was the first in his extended family history to enter higher education, studying sociology at Sheffield University.

+Academic career

 Hargreaves completed his PhD in Sociology at the University of Leeds in England, and lectured in a number of English universities, including Oxford, until in 1987 he moved to the Ontario Institute for Studies in Education in Canada, where he co-founded and directed the International Center for Educational Change.
+From 2002–2018 he was the Thomas More Brennan Chair in Education at Boston College, until he returned to Canada to become Visiting Professor at the University of Ottawa.

 Hargreaves has published more than 30 books that have been translated into a dozen languages.
-He has won eight Outstanding Writing Awards, including, with Michael Fullan, the 2015 Grawemeyer Award.
+He has won ten Outstanding Writing Awards, including two 2025 Society of Professors of Education Book Awards, one with Dennis Shirley as well as the 2015 Grawemeyer Award with Michael Fullan.

-His most recent books are Well-being in Schools: Three Forces that Will Uplift Your Students in a Volatile World and Five Paths of Student Engagement (both with Dennis Shirley), Moving: A Memoir of Education and Social Mobility, and Collaborative Professionalism: When Teaching Together Means Learning for All with Michael O’Connor.